 Most often, like every other American holiday, it’s a day to take advantage of the retail discounts found at the many Presidents’ Day Sales you will see advertised.

-How Is It Spelled?
-Presidents Day, President’s Day, or Presidents’ Day?
+Is it Presidents Day, President’s Day, or Presidents’ Day?

 It depends on whom you ask.

 “Presidents’ Day,” uses the plural possessive form, so this indicates a holiday for more than one president – such as George Washington and Abraham Lincoln.
 The Chicago Manual of Style and Merriam-Webster both recommend this form.

 “Presidents Day” is a form in which the word “Presidents” is an attributive noun—a noun used as an adjective.
 Attributive nouns are those that could be expressed by the prepositions ‘for’ or ‘by’—for example, a day for presidents.
 This form would be preferred when describing a day for all presidents.
 The Associated Press Stylebook says this form is correct.